Daskiworks/ghwatch/README.md

 ###Support GH::watch Development dialog
 * Dialog where you can take some actions to support GH::watch development
+  * Donate small amount to the app development by In App payment, you get small gift for this
   * Rate app in Google Play
   * Share App info over social media
-  * Donate small amount to the developer - In App payment
   * Report a Bug
   * Add Feature request